ViniGarcia/HeterNet/README.md

 ### What is SeMENTE?

-A Service Function Chain (SFC) defines a virtualized network service by chaining together multiple virtualized functions.
+<p align="justify">A Service Function Chain (SFC) defines a virtualized network service by chaining together multiple virtualized functions.
 The Multi-SFC [1], in turn, enables the composition of distributed services across various clouds, domains, and orchestrators within the Network Function Virtualization (NFV) paradigm.
 This approach overcomes the limitations of traditional deployments, where all Virtual Network Functions (VNFs) in an SFC belong to a single domain or point of presence.
 However, allocating resources in a Multi-SFC scenario for optimized SFC deployment is a challenging task.
-Thus, SeMENTE consists of a bioinspired strategy for mapping SFCs in the Multi-SFC context.
+Thus, SeMENTE consists of a bioinspired strategy for mapping SFCs in the Multi-SFC context.</p>

-SeMENTE optimization aims to minimize overall deployment financial costs, minimize interdomain latency, and maximize interdomain bandwidth.
+<p align="justify">SeMENTE optimization aims to minimize overall deployment financial costs, minimize interdomain latency, and maximize interdomain bandwidth.</p>

 ### How to use the SeMENTE mapper?

-SeMENTE receives a YAML file as input, which defines the service topology, network domains, and mapping requirements.
+<p align="justify">SeMENTE receives a YAML file as input, which defines the service topology, network domains, and mapping requirements.
 Currently, the SeMENTE application supports only linear service chains, which are defined as a simple YAML list with the network function IDs in order.
-For example, consider a linear topology with three network functions (NF1 -> NF2 -> NF3 -> NF4 -> NF5), where NF1 must be deployed in a domain with Tacker support, NF2 must be pinned to D0, and NF3 must be allocated in a cloud domain:
+For example, consider a linear topology with three network functions (NF1 -> NF2 -> NF3 -> NF4 -> NF5), where NF1 must be deployed in a domain with Tacker support, NF2 must be pinned to D0, and NF3 must be allocated in a cloud domain:</p>

 ```
 TOPOLOGY: